 Blending and certification

 After the neat SAF is produced, it is certified to the ASTM D7566 specifications for neat alternative jet fuel.
-Once certified, it needs to be blended with conventional Jet A/A-1 fuel, before it can be used in aviation.
+Once certified, it needs to be blended with conventional Jet A/A-1 fuel before it can be used in aviation.
 The final step is to certify the blended SAF to ASTM D7566 specifications for blended alternative jet fuel.
 Once certified, it automatically receives the Jet A/A-1 certificate and can then be handled and used as conventional fossil jet fuel.

 Once the SAF is blended, it needs to be distributed to the airport where it will be used.
-Early SAF supply chains were completely segregated from existing jet fuel supply chains, so that specific aircrafts could be fuelled with the SAF.
+Early SAF supply chains were completely segregated from existing jet fuel supply chains, so that specific aircraft could be fuelled with the SAF.
 This resulted in complex and expensive operations.
 Today, SkyNRG integrates the SAF into existing jet fuel supply chains as much as possible to minimize the additional operations and cost.
-A growing number of airports have already received our SAF into their commingled fuel system, including Los Angeles (LAX), San Francisco (SFO) and Oslo (OSL).
+A growing number of airports have already received our SAF into their commingled fuel system, including Los Angeles (LAX), San Francisco (SFO), and Oslo (OSL).